TravelJoy logo

 • We may use analytics providers to analyze how you interact and engage with the Services, or third parties may help us provide you with customer support.

-• Vendors for fraud prevention, including Plaid for financial account transactions and summary.
+• Vendors for fraud prevention, including Plaid (defined below) for financial account transactions and summary.

 How We Disclose Your Personal Data

 We disclose your Personal Data to the categories of service providers and other parties listed in this section.
-Depending on state laws that may be applicable to you, some of these disclosures may constitute a “sale” of your Personal Data.
-For more information, please refer to the state-specific sections below.
+Depending on state laws that may be applicable to you, some of these disclosures may constitute a "sale" of your Personal Data.
+For more information, please refer to the "U.S. State Privacy Rights" section below.

 • Hosting, technology and communication providers.